All articles

 Available as: Web app + Chrome extension

 Apprendr is built specifically for people learning French.
-Paste any French text and you get: a full translation, a grammar breakdown explaining the structures used, key vocabulary extracted with definitions, and native-quality audio — all calibrated to your CEFR level.
+Paste any French text and you get: meaning support, a grammar breakdown explaining the structures used, key vocabulary extracted with definitions, native-quality audio, saved learning history, and practice material calibrated to your CEFR level.

-The Chrome extension is particularly useful: right-click any French text on any website and translate it in context, without leaving the page.
+The Chrome extension is particularly useful: right-click any French text on any website and turn it into a learning session in context, without leaving the page.

-Strengths: grammar explanation, CEFR-level adaptation, vocabulary extraction, audio
+Strengths: personalization, grammar explanation, CEFR-level adaptation, vocabulary extraction, generated practice, repeated review, audio

 Limitations: French → English only; 10 credits/day on free tier; no mobile app